Mjz86/String/README.md

                                                         // to always disable cow and viewer for a specific string ,
                                                         // to remove the reference_count checks,
                                                        //currently not available , but potentially a  useful addition  with  always_ownerize(bool flag_state),
-                                                       // if is_ownerized is added as a flag ,  then (is_sharable&&is_ownerized) would be used to determine sharability uint8_t has_null:1;
+                                                       // if is_ownerized is added as a flag ,  then (is_sharable&&!is_ownerized) would be used to determine sharability
+                                                       // im planing on adding it , so ill mention it in the documentation. uint8_t has_null:1;
   uint8_t  is_threaded:1;
   uint8_t  encoding:3;